 WeaponDifficult (-4)Structural

-Each damage type is detailed in the Damage Factors section.
+Damage Effects are detailed in Damage and Healing section.
 These difficulty modifiers stack with other modifiers such as fatigue, blindness, environmental conditions, scale, etc.

 Other Melee Attacks